ietf-wg-cellar/ebml-specification/specification.markdown

 `/EBMLSchema/element/@id`.

 The Element ID is encoded as a Variable-Size Integer.
 It is read and stored in big-endian order.
-In the EBML Schema it is expressed in hexadecimal notation prefixed by a 0x.
+In the EBML Schema, it is expressed in hexadecimal notation prefixed by a 0x.
 To reduce the risk of false positives while parsing EBML Streams, the Element IDs of the Root Element and Top-Level Elements **SHOULD** be at least 4 octets in length.
 Element IDs defined for use at Root Level or